thewhitecircle/ctf_writeups/cyber_apocalypse_2025/forensics/CaveExpedition.md

     }
 ```

-- The code is obfuscated a bit so we can clear it up and get more meaningful script, for this step I used chatGPT
+- The code is obfuscated a bit, so we can clear it up and get more meaningful script, for this step I used ChatGPT

 ```
     > cat attack_formatted.ps1